Air passenger rights

 What are your rights when an airline changes your flight in advance?

-In general, most airline t&cs will offer you a full refund, or the option to change to another flight whenever there has been a “significant” schedule change.
+Generally, most airline Terms and Conditions will offer you a full refund, or give you the option to change to another flight whenever there has been a significant change in the flight schedule.

-What counts as a “significant” schedule change?
-That is also up to the airlines to decide.
-For some it means any departure time that has changed by two or more hours.
-While for other airlines it is a departure time that has changed by 12 or more hours.
-Again, this definition should be in your t&cs.
+What counts as a “significant” schedule change is also up to the airlines to decide.
+For some, it means any departure time that has changed by two or more hours, while for others, it’s a change of at least 12 hours or more.

 Do connecting flights make a difference in terms of eligibility for flight disruptions?